 For discharge to streams or channels, locate the outlet invert above the elevation of normal flow and at least 1 foot above the channel bottom.

-Specify a continuous section of pipe for the outlet section, without open joints or perforations, and with stiffness necessary to withstand expected loads, including those caused by ice.
-Use table 1 for the minimum length for the outlet section of the conduit.
+Specify a continuous section of pipe for the outlet section, minimum 20 feet in length, without open joints or perforations, and with stiffness necessary to withstand expected loads, including those caused by ice.

-Table 1.
-Minimum Length of Outlet Pipe Sections